 7. Forward Refs

-Forward refs allow you to pass a ref through a component to one of its children, which is useful when you need direct access to a DOM element or a child component.
-It allows you to pass a ref from parent to child, giving you the flexibility to manage focus and animations or even integrate with third-party libraries that require direct DOM manipulation.
+Forward refs allow you to pass a ref from a parent component through a component to one of its children component, which is useful when you need direct access to a DOM element or a child component.
+It allows you to pass a ref from parent component to child component, giving you the flexibility to manage focus and animations or even integrate with third-party libraries that require direct DOM manipulation.

 This pattern is essential for building highly interactive and responsive user interfaces.
 Forward refs are commonly used in complex form controls where you need to manipulate focus or measure elements.